crxyne/RePack/README.md

 - Less copypaste in general, as wildcards (\* and \*?) are supported in item name matches

 ## Example
 RePack fully supports matching custom nbt to textures, such as custom display names.
-The following example would texture any armor to emerald armor (impractical and a dumb idea, but works as an example i guess?) if the given item name contains "emerald armor" (case insensitive)
+The following example would give any armor the emerald armor texture,  if the given item name contains "emerald armor" (case insensitive) [of course, only if the given texture files actually exist]
 ```rs
 let filename = "textures/emerald_armor"
 let name = "emerald armor"